mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Verify all PRs and tickets for the release have been tested/closed
     - Verify Selenium server was put on final RC and build passed
     - Verify smoke tests on webapp/server, desktop app, and RN apps all passed
-    - Post QA approval in Release Discussion channel
+    - Post QA approval in ``Release: Self-Managed`` channel
 3. Build:
     - Update Redux before each RC and Final build
     - Tags a new release (e.g. 1.1.0) and runs an official build which should be essentially identical to the last RC
-    - Posts SHA key, md5 sum, and GPG signatures of the final build to Release Discussion channel
+    - Posts SHA key, md5 sum, and GPG signatures of the final build to ``Release: Self-Managed`` channel
-    - Post in Release Discussion with links to the Enterprise Edition and Team Edition sections
+    - Post in ``Release: Self-Managed`` with links to the Enterprise Edition and Team Edition sections
 4. Dev:
     - Verify the hashes (SHA-1, SHA-256, and md5) and GPG signatures are correct for both Enterprise Edition and Team Edition
     - Test upgrade from previous version to current version, following the [Upgrade Guide](http://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with database upgrades on both MySQL and Postgres